 Several sources of data will be used to determine whether students are making progress and instruction has been effective.
-The data from these sources can be used by teachers to inform changes in their instructional planning and delivery.
+Teachers to inform changes in their instructional planning and delivery can use the data from these sources.

 The academic coaches will work with teachers collaboratively to assist teachers in designing assessments that measure student understanding of the GPS.
 Teachers will examine samples of student work, results from unit tests, results from quizzes, and mid-terms tests.
 Grade distribution reports will also be reviewed to determine whether progress is made and student achievement goals are being met.